 In July 2019, Zenith Epigenetics Ltd. entered into a license agreement with Newsoara BioPharma Co., Ltd. ("Newsoara") for our lead compound, ZEN-3694, in China, Hong Kong, Taiwan, and Macau (the "Territories").
 Under the terms of the agreement, Newsoara will have the rights to develop, market, and distribute ZEN-3694 for all indications in the Territories.
+If the results from ZEN-3694 are not satisfactory to Newsoara, Newsoara is entitled to replace ZEN-3694 with another of our compounds to which the license agreement will apply, however we would not necessarily develop, market and/or distribute the replacement compound (outside the Territories).
 Pursuant to the License Agreement, Newsoara agreed to pay Zenith Epigenetics Ltd. upfront and near-term development milestone payments totaling \$15.0 million.
-An initial non-refundable upfront payment of \$1.0 million, less applicable tax withholdings, was received in July 2019.
-Accounts receivable includes a second non-refundable upfront payment that was to be paid within 90 days of execution of the License Agreement.
-Subsequent to July 31, 2019, the second upfront payment of \$2.5 million, less applicable tax withholdings, was received.
-The \$2.94 million of unearned licensing revenue at July 31, 2019 is comprised of the initial and second upfront amounts, less applicable tax withholdings.
+Initial non-refundable upfront payments of \$1.0 million and \$2.5 million (less applicable tax withholdings) were received in July and September 2019, respectively.
+In December 2019, we received a development milestone payment of \$5.0 million, less applicable tax withholdings, from Newsoara upon completion of our Phase 2 clinical study with ZEN-3694 in metastatic castration-resistant prostate cancer to Newsoara's satisfaction and election to continue development.
+The \$7.25 million of unearned licensing revenue at January 31, 2020 is comprised of the upfront payments and development milestone payments (less applicable tax withholdings).

-The near-term development milestone payments includes \$5.0 million for completion of Zenith's current Phase 2 clinical study with ZEN-3694 in metastatic castration-resistant prostate cancer (subject to Newsoara's satisfaction with the study's results and election to continue development); and \$6.5 million for completion of either a Phase 3 clinical trial or a clinical study which results in Zenith receiving accelerated approval by the US Food and Drug Administration ("FDA") (subject to Newsoara's satisfaction with the study's results).
+Pursuant to the License Agreement, Newsoara has also agreed to pay us a \$6.5 million development milestone payment for/upon completion of either a Phase 3 clinical trial or a clinical study which results in Zenith receiving accelerated approval by the US Food and Drug Administration ("FDA") (subject to Newsoara's satisfaction with the study's results).
 In addition, Zenith is eligible to receive tiered royalty payments on sales of products once commercialization commences and Newsoara achieves sales.
-No amounts have been recognized for these milestone or royalty payments at July 31, 2019.
+No amounts have been recognized for these milestone or royalty payments at January 31, 2020 as the conditions described above have not yet been met.